Understanding Male Infertility

 What causes male infertility?

 In at least half of male infertility cases, doctors cannot identify an exact cause.
-For the remaining cases, infertility is either due to environmental, genetic or other identifiable factors.
+For the remaining cases, infertility is either due to male reproductive system functional or anatomic abnormalities, environmental, genetic or other identifiable factors.

 Common Environmental Causes of Male Infertility